Tips For Selling Your Home in 2025 — Advice from Experts

 Price correctly

 Pricing your home is a complicated process, and an incredibly important one.
 Pricing wrong could mean leaving money on the table, or a longer home sale.
-A great place to start is with an estimate of your home’s value from HomeLight’s Home Value Estimator tool.
+To get started on the right pricing, get an estimate of your home’s value from HomeLight’s Home Value Estimator tool.

-A top real estate agent will know how to price your home properly by using a comparative market analysis (CMA).
-In a CMA, an agent finds homes similar to yours in your area that have recently sold.
+A top real estate agent will also know how to price your home properly by using a comparative market analysis (CMA).
+In a CMA, an agent finds comps or recently sold homes in your area that are similar to yours.
 They use the sales prices to determine the best sales price for you.

 Know your options